lieszkol/november-gallery/README.md

 For an explanation of page propreties, see [Component: Image List Only](#component-image-list-only).
 For a more in-depth explanation as well as examples, see [The NovemberGallery Manual](https://its.zensoft.hu/books/november-gallery-for-octobercms)

+### [Customizing the Gallery]

+You can customize the gallery to some extent through the inspector; for example, you can set the gallery layout.
+Of course, you can also add some

 ## Component 2: Pop-up Lightbox

 Use this if you wish to add a lightbox-style 'pop-up' gallery to your page that is only shown when the user clicks on an element (such as a link/button/image).